 2. There are a number of '1s' out there than you are aware of

-There is more number of heterosexuals out there than what you are aware of.
+There is a number of heterosexuals out there than what you are aware of.
 A little bit of gay in you isn't that bad, is it?
-9.5% women across the world are identified as mostly heterosexuals and 4.1% of men are identified as the same.
+9.5% women across the world are identified as most heterosexuals and 4.1% of men are identified as the same.

 3. They are more stable over the years than bisexuals